 Power or being powerful is not something one would usually tend to associate with a 77-year-old man.
 That being said, neither is the concept of glory one that would be generally associated with the Jewish, during the holocaust.
 And yet, Sunday gave me glimpses — albeit possibly played up by my own mind in one case or completely fictitious, as in the other case.

-t, as usual, I’m making it one) in question.
+Sunday was made of glimpses of these concepts demonstrated by the demographic or sociographic (I think it’s a word and if not, as usual, I’m making it one) in question.
 The second reference I’ve made above is pretty obvious, so I’ll start with the first.
 I’ve seen this guy on a number of occasions on television.
 In fact, innumerable times.
 I finally got to meet the man in the flesh just over 24 hours ago.
 But I digress.
 The point is he’s been called a “weak Prime Minister” and “soft on Pakistan” among other things and the old boy’s never raised his voice at even opposition parties, leave alone being rude to them (publicly).

 On Sunday, all it took was one sentence from him, in his usual calm and composed tone and style of delivery to turn a “weak Prime Minister” to someone who in fact controls the power that is India.
 The exact statement follows, reproduced in its entirety as delivered by the man, when asked about Pakistan blaming India for terror on Pakistani soil.

-to be believed.
+He said, “We are not in the business of exporting terror and the government and people of Pakistan jolly well know that these are false accusations.”
+An unremarkable statement in itself, but it had to be seen to be believed.
 The expression turned stern, the teeth seemed to be almost gritted and the stress on the word “jolly” made it almost seem like what he was actually saying was “They know goddamn well that we aren’t the ones who are fucking spawning these sons of bitches and Rahman Malik (Pak Interior Minister) can shove his allegations where the sun don’t shine.”

 Of course that sort of language isn’t something you’d hear from Dr Singh.
 Oh no. That’s the sort of talk that’s comfortable at home in what forms the second of these concepts I’ve been ranting about.
 The glory of the Jews in Inglourious Basterds.See, I told you the second reference was bleeding obvious.
 Naturally, I was always going to go and watch this film.
 It was Quentin after all.